 My Lai in Vietnam was well-known in the world because of the terrible massacre that happened in 1968.
 Vietnamdrive studied and collected useful information in this article, which can help readers learn more about what happened during the war in Vietnam.
 All of us wish bad things of the war do not occur again.
 And, when we read the war history, we know the value of a peaceful life of present to live better.

-In the morning of March 16th, 1968, in the area of My Lai Commune in Son My Village, Quang Ngai, Vietnam, the unit of US Army soldiers massacred 504 innocent civilians, including mostly elderly, women and children.
+In the morning of March 16th, 1968, in the area of My Lai Commune in Son My Village, Quang Ngai Province, Vietnam, the unit of US Army soldiers massacred 504 innocent civilians, including mostly elderly, women and children.
 The bloody massacre shocked the public all over the world.
-This activity was a big terrible problem happening during the war in Vietnam.
+This activity was a big terrible problem happening during the Veitnam war.

 The location of My Lai Village

 Son My (My Lai) Village is located next to Highway 24B, belongs to Tu Cung Hamlet, Tinh Khe commune, Son Tinh district, about 12km from the city center of Quang Ngai to the northeast.
-This is the place to preserve evidence of the massacre in 1968, including displaying historical images, artifacts and placing a memorial statue of the 504 people for the My Lai massacre or the Son My massacre.
+This place preserves evidence of the massacre in 1968, including displaying historical images, artifacts and placing a memorial statue of the 504 people for the My Lai massacre or the Son My massacre.

 Son My was the name of the Saigon government (South Vietnam) for Tinh Khe commune.
 My Lai or Mylai was written in the documents, maps of the army, and later in the American presses, appointing Tinh Khe commune.